klahrich/chiefhustler/content/diary/investing-diary-0001.md

 ![psk](/images/psk.png)

 Because the multiple is fairly high, I'm not yet pulling the trigger on PSK either.
 I need to understand what their growth potential is first.

+### Update (2021-01-06):

+Researching $PSK.TO, I found [Freehold Royalties](https://finance.yahoo.com/quote/FRU.TO?p=FRU.TO&.tsrc=fin-srch), another (slightly cheaper) oil royalty play.
+I'm not sure where the price differential comes from.
+Something to look into.